Image optimization cost: self-hosted vs CDN (2026)

 Data processing agreements.
 If your site serves users in the EU, every image request routed through a third-party service constitutes a data transfer to that processor.
 You need a Data Processing Agreement (DPA) with the service, documented legitimate interest or consent, and periodic reviews of their data handling practices.
 The legal and compliance overhead is real — typically 10-20 hours of legal review for initial setup and 5-10 hours annually for review.

 Vendor lock-in.
 CDN image services use proprietary URL schemes and transformation APIs.
 Cloudinary URLs look like res.cloudinary.com/demo/image/upload/w_300,c_fill/sample.jpg. imgix uses images.example.com/photo.jpg?w=300&fit=crop.
 Migrating between providers means rewriting every image URL in your templates, CMS, and API responses.
 Self-hosted optimization uses the original URLs — no rewriting needed, no lock-in.
+With ModPageSpeed 2.0 the variant is chosen by a capability mask on the original request, not a proprietary URL transform, so there is nothing in your markup to rewrite on the way in and nothing to unwind on the way out.

 Latency overhead.
 Routing images through a third-party service adds a DNS lookup, TCP connection, and TLS handshake to every uncached request.
 Even with edge caching, the first request to each edge node incurs a round-trip to the transformation origin.
 ModPageSpeed 2.0 serves optimized variants directly from the origin’s local Cyclone cache with zero network hops for cached content.

 Service availability risk.
 Your site’s image performance becomes dependent on the third party’s uptime.
 If their transformation pipeline has an outage, your images may load slowly (falling back to originals) or not at all (if your URLs are rewritten to point at their infrastructure).
-Self-hosted optimization degrades gracefully by design: if the factory worker is down, nginx serves the original from cache, and the worker catches up when it recovers.
+Self-hosted optimization degrades gracefully by design: if the worker is down, nginx serves the original from cache, and the worker catches up when it recovers.

 When self-hosted makes sense